-The trailer for Biting the Hand by Anne Southall
+The trailer for Biting the Hand written by Anne Southall

 Hobo Playhouse Theatre Company started in 2012 in Chewton, Central Victoria, as a fundraiser for the Clown Doctors.